florianjehn/florianjehn.github.io/_posts/2022-12-05-problematization.md

 ---
 layout: post
-title: Against the dominance of gap-spotting in research: a book review
+title: Against the dominance of gap-spotting in research
+subtitle: a book review
 tags: [Science, Research Questions]
 comments: true
 readtime: true
 ---

-_Almost all researchers use “gap-spotting”, a process that only creates boring research question_
+*Almost all researchers use “gap-spotting”, a process that only creates boring research question*

 It usually does not happen that I read through a non-fiction book in two days, but I could not put this one down.
 In the recent months, I noticed that one thing that I have to improve to become a better researcher is to come up with more and better research questions.
 However, when I looked  around, I could not find many resources about this that offer more than uninspired check lists.
 By chance, I stumbled on “Constructing Research Questions: Doing Interesting Research” by Mats Alvesson and Jörgen Sandberg, and I am glad I did.